 We almost made it to our destination before the storm hit.
 Almost, but not quite.
 The last five minutes caught us in the open during an absolute deluge.
 We passed through the gate, zigzagged past vacation homes tightly stacked on a steep slope overlooking the lake, and found the garage door opening as we arrived.
 Bill, a fellow rider from Ontario, had seen us coming and waved us out of the wet.

-There were supposed to be four of us sharing this home, but Dave and Liz had to turn back in Pennsylvania – after eight hours riding in heavy rain – when they realized medication had been left behind at their last hotel stop.
+There were supposed to be four of us sharing this home, but fellow Vermonters Dave and Liz had turned back in Pennsylvania – after eight hours riding in heavy rain – when they realized medication had been left behind at their last hotel stop.
 Too exhausted to press on, they had turned back home.
 That left Bill and me.
 Though we had never met, we hit it off immediately.
 He brought wine.
 I brought Scotch.
 We talked far into the night, rode separately the next day, then shared our adventures and spirits again the following evening.

 I’m generally not a fan of roads that have been named, as the hype attracts crowds.
 Riders and drivers in over their heads create hazards and road blocks.
-But I wanted some photos of Glenlivet and me riding a technical road, so off to the Dragon we went.
+But I wanted some photos of Glenlivet and me riding a technical road, so off to the Tail of the Dragon we went.
 We left early in the morning to beat the crowds, but arrived at Deal’s Gap just in time to find a road captain blocking our path so a parade of slow moving cruisers could stay together.
 Whatever.
 It’s not my style of riding so we pulled in for a light breakfast at the diner.

 When we proceeded we had the road to ourselves.
 We rode only till we found the Killboy photographers, made several passes past them to make sure they got at least one good photo, then returned the way we had come.
 Along the way we stopped at a small grocery store to pick up steaks and corn for supper.